Chapter 7 – Validation and Use of Individual Differences Measures

 VI.
 Factors Affecting the Size of Obtained Validity Coefficients

-A. Factors affecting obtained validity coefficients include
+A. Factors affecting obtained validity coefficients include1.
+Range Enhancement

-b. example - validating with machinists, mechanics, tool crib attendants, and engineers but predicting for engineers only
+a. validity will appear falsely high if the validation group is broader than the applicant poolb. example - validating with machinists, mechanics, tool crib attendants, and engineers but predicting for engineers only

 2. Range Restriction